freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/scientific-computing-with-python-projects/time-calculator.md

 ---

 ## Description

 <section id='description'>

 Write a function named "add_time" that can add a duration to a start time and return the result.

-You can access <a href='https://repl.it/github/freeCodeCamp/boilerplate-time-calculator' target='_blank'>the full project description and starter code on Repl.it</a>.
+You can access [the full project description and starter code on Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-time-calculator).
 After going to that link, fork the project.
 Once you complete the project based on the instructions in 'README.md', submit your project link below.

 We are still developing the interactive instructional part of the Python curriculum.
 For now, here are some videos on the freeCodeCamp.org YouTube channel that will teach you everything you need to know to complete this project:

 <ul>
   <li>
     <a href='https://www.freecodecamp.org/news/python-for-everybody/'>Python for Everybody Video Course</a> (14 hours)